musicOverdose/tg-music-uploader/README.md

   <br />
   <p align="center">
-    An elegant, rate-limit-safe web dashboard for uploading entire MP3 albums directly from your VPS to Telegram channels and groups, complete with ID3 tags and cover art.
+    An elegant, rate-limit-safe web dashboard for uploading entire MP3 albums directly from your VPS to Telegram channels and groups, complete with ID3 tags, dynamic thumbnail resizing, and automated cataloging.
   </p>

 </div>